Why Pursue Biblical and Theological Studies?

 - Biblical Archaeology

-The Early Christian Studies certificate is an interdisciplinary program designed to introduce you to the systematic study of the broad fields of patristic and early Christian literature.
+The Early Christian Studies certificate is an interdisciplinary program designed to help you investigate historical and theological questions through the study of history, theology, literature, and worship.

 We offer a variety of programs that stress the concepts, principles, history, and methods of the theological disciplines: